Imprisoned

 the construction of the jewelry and dolls |

-Quaker individuals like Herbert Nicholson were loved by evacuees for bringing
+like Herbert Nicholson were loved by evacuees for bringing in items

 Caucasians had faith in them.

-the authorities in Washington, D.C., and the camps, felt
+in Washington, D.C., and the camps, felt the individuals confined

-of the University of California at Berkeley, organized the National Japanese
+of California at Berkeley, organized the National Japanese American

-College, was named President of the Council.
-The American Friends Service
+of Swarthmore College, was named President of the Council.
+The American

-Committee, headed by Clarence Pickett, was the working arm
+Friends Service Committee, headed by Clarence Pickett, was the working

-interviewing prospective students and urging them to take advantage of the
+students and urging them to take advantage of the opportunity.
+William

-opportunity.
-William Marutani and Sumiko Kobayashi left the relocation centers
+Marutani and Sumiko Kobayashi left the relocation centers for Dakota

 Student Relocation Council.